ric2b/Vivaldi-browser/chromium/docs/website/site/administrators/policy-list-3/cookie-legacy-samesite-policies/index.md

 **NOTE: These policies are available as of Chrome 79.**

+**(May 20, 2024) LegacySameSiteCookieBehaviorEnabledForDomainList will be
+available until at least Jan 7, 2025.
+We will be monitoring feedback and will provide updates on its lifetime as appropriate.**

-**(Jul 7, 2023) LegacySameSiteCookieBehaviorEnabledForDomainList will be
+~~**(Jul 7, 2023) LegacySameSiteCookieBehaviorEnabledForDomainList will be
 available until at least Jul 30, 2024.
 We will be monitoring feedback and will provide updates on its lifetime as appropriate.
-LegacySameSiteCookieBehaviorEnabled was previously available until it was [removed in Chrome 93](https://chromium.googlesource.com/chromium/src/+/a5d81113983931597cc6cfb96558decfa615d464) released on Aug 31, 2021.**
+LegacySameSiteCookieBehaviorEnabled was previously available until it was [removed in Chrome 93](https://chromium.googlesource.com/chromium/src/+/a5d81113983931597cc6cfb96558decfa615d464) released on Aug 31, 2021.**~~

 ~~**(Feb 24, 2023) LegacySameSiteCookieBehaviorEnabledForDomainList will be
 available until at least Jan 9, 2024.
 We will be monitoring feedback and will